delan/usb3sun/doc/manual.md

 | ⚠️<br>**watch out!** | do not use mini-din cables with any pins swapped, like the apple 590-0552-A. if you are unsure, check with a multimeter in continuity mode. |
 | | be sure to hold the mini-din port on the adapter while connecting or disconnecting a cable. the port can be tight, so holding it will minimise strain on the board. |

-connect the adapter to your sun workstation with the mini-din cable, and connect any keyboards and mice to the usb-a ports on the adapter. the usb-c port on the adapter is for debugging and firmware updates only.
+connect the adapter to your sun workstation with the mini-din cable, and connect any keyboards and mice to the usb-a ports on the adapter. the usb-c port on the adapter (rev A2+) is for debugging and firmware updates only.

 ## the power key